SHKim26/-Language-Modeling/README.md

 shkim@ds.seoultech.ac.kr

 # Abstract
-This project implements two neural networks, **RNN and LSTM, for character-level language modeling using the Shakespeare dataset.** Both models will be trained and then used to generate samples of length 100.
+This assignment implements two neural networks, **RNN and LSTM, for character-level language modeling using the Shakespeare dataset.** Both models will be trained and then used to generate samples of length 100.

 This report presents two main results: